 - What to do after your power is back on.

-It’s impossible to tell if a power line that has fallen on the ground or become damaged is still live – it doesn’t always spark, smoke or make a buzzing sound.
+It’s impossible to tell just by sight or sound if a power line that has fallen on the ground or become damaged is still live – it doesn’t always spark, smoke or make a buzzing sound.

 That's why if you come across a down or damaged power line, it’s important to treat it as an emergency situation.
 Stay back at least 10 metres (the length of a city bus) and report it to 911.
 We’ll work with emergency responders to ensure the area is safe and make the necessary repairs.

 Learn more about down line safety and other tips for staying safe near electricity: